According to Wikipedia,

-Carleton University is a public comprehensive university in Ottawa, Ontario, Canada.
-Founded in 1942 as Carleton College, a private, non-denominational evening college to serve veterans returning from World War II, it was chartered as a university by the provincial government in 1952 through The Carleton University Act.
-The legislation was amended in 1957 to give the institution its current name.
-The university moved to its current campus in 1959, expanding rapidly throughout the 1960s as the Ontario government expanded support for post-secondary institutions and sought to increase access to higher education.
+Carleton University is an English-language public research university in Ottawa, Ontario, Canada.
+Founded in 1942 as Carleton College, the institution originally operated as a private, non-denominational evening college to serve returning World War II veterans.
+Carleton was chartered as a university by the provincial government in 1952 through The Carleton University Act, which was then amended in 1957, giving the institution its current name.
+The university is named for the now-dissolved Carleton County, which included the city of Ottawa at the time the university was founded.
+Carleton County, in turn, was named in honour of Guy Carleton, 1st Baron Dorchester, who was Governor General of The Canadas from 1786 to 1796.
+The university moved to its current campus in 1959, growing rapidly in size during the 1960s as the Ontario government increased support for post-secondary institutions and expanded access to higher education.

 Carleton University is known for it's academic work in the following disciplines:

 Carleton University's most influential alumni include professors and professionals in the fields of Social Work, Political Science, and Communications.
 Here are some of Carleton University's most famous alumni:

 Carleton University's most influential faculty include professors in the fields of Social Work, Political Science, and Communications.
 Here are some of Carleton University's most famous alumni: